data-science-hackathon/COVID-19-Hackathon-3/README.md

 - This visualization provides viewer a venue to compare the trend, performance, and status overtime for each countries and regions for every all policy indicators C1 to C8.

 Reference:
-- All the files and data for the projet are in this githut repository
+- All the files and data for the project are in this githut repository
-- The onlive Tableau workbook are available at https://public.tableau.com/profile/liem.luong#!/
+- The Tableau workbook is in this repository for download.
+It is also available online https://public.tableau.com/profile/liem.luong#!/